neo4j/neo4j-browser/README.md

 There are also e2e tests that covers import from CSV files.
 To run thise, copy the `e2e_tests/files/import.csv` to the `import/` directory of the database you want to run the tests on and then start the e2e tests with the `--env include-import-tests=true` flag.
 Example: `yarn e2e-local-open --env server=3.4,include-import-tests=true`

-Here are the avaialable options / env variables:
+Here are the available options / env variables:

 ```
 server=3.2|3.3|3.4|3.5 (default 3.4)